jacksonchen1998/2022-NYCU-ML/README.md

 In 2022 Fall, the midterm scope is from Chapter 1 to Chapter 4.

-The final exam scope is from Chapter 6 to Chapter 7 and Chapter 9.
+The final exam scope is from Chapter 6 to Chapter 7 and Chapter 9 and Chapter 13 (but handwritting part).

 ## Grading